NetworkwithJosh/IT-Project/Remote-Connection/Microsoft-RDP.md

 ### Functionality
 It transfers the screen display of the remote machine to the client device and sends back the client’s keyboard and mouse input.

+### Security
+RDP uses encryption to protect sessions, but it can be a security risk if not configured properly (e.g., weak passwords, open ports without firewall/VPN).